CormacKinsella/python-data-science/README.md

 Dashboard visualisation:

 >python-dashboards.ipynb
->>What are dashboards and when are they used, what are APIs, which dashboard software is out there, the Dash package, API integration
+>>What are dashboards, the Dash package for Python, deploying to cloud, API integration